lumen-maximus/soc_triage_bot/soc_triage_bot/output/demo_report_DEMO-2024-001.md

 ### 🤖 AI Closure Guidance

-Based on signal context and similar case analysis, this signal should be closed as TRUE POSITIVE if any of the following are confirmed: (1) C2 communication is verified active, (2) credential dumping artifacts are found, or (3) lateral movement is confirmed.
-Close as FALSE POSITIVE only if jsmith confirms intentional security testing with documented approval.
+Case can be closed as TRUE POSITIVE when:
+1. Root cause (initial access vector) is identified and documented
+2. All affected hosts are contained and remediated
+3. Compromised credentials are reset across the domain
+4. IOCs are blocked at perimeter and endpoint
+5. No evidence of ongoing C2 communication for 72+ hours

 **To Confirm TRUE POSITIVE:**
+- [ ] Confirm forensic artifacts match known Cobalt Strike behavior
-- [ ] Verify C2 beacon traffic in proxy/firewall logs (domain: suspicious-domain.com, IP: 10.0.0.5)
+- [ ] Verify all TI matches are high-confidence (not sinkholed/research infrastructure)
-- [ ] Check for lsass.exe memory access events on WORKSTATION-042 in EDR
+- [ ] Document lateral movement scope with EDR timeline
-- [ ] Confirm RDP session to SERVER-DC01 was not authorized maintenance
+- [ ] Confirm credential theft via lsass access patterns
-- [ ] Review jsmith's recent phishing simulation participation (rule out authorized testing)
-- [ ] Validate Cobalt Strike hash is not from approved red team engagement

 **To Confirm FALSE POSITIVE:**
+- [ ] Interview jsmith to confirm no authorized red team/pentest activity
-- [ ] Obtain written confirmation from jsmith that encoded PowerShell was intentional
+- [ ] Check if PowerShell script is a known developer tool
-- [ ] Verify security testing approval ticket exists for this timeframe
-- [ ] Confirm suspicious-domain.com is a legitimate security research domain (unlikely)
+- [ ] Verify C2 domain is not legitimate CDN or cloud infrastructure
-- [ ] Check if WORKSTATION-042 is an approved penetration testing workstation
+- [ ] Confirm no scheduled security testing on affected hosts

 **Similar Case Closure Patterns:**
-- CASE-2024-0892: Closed as TP after confirming C2 traffic + credential dump (72h to remediate)
+- CASE-2024-0892: Closed as TP after 72h - credential rotation, EDR isolation, IOC blocking
-- CASE-2024-0756: Closed as TP after lateral movement confirmed (24h to contain)
+- CASE-2024-0756: Closed as TP after 24h - faster response due to existing playbook
-- CASE-2024-0634: Closed as FP after developer confirmed legitimate build script usage